^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Secondary adrenal insufficiency is an adrenal hypofunction caused by a deficiency of ACTH.
-Symptoms are the same as the symptoms of Addison's disease.
-Diagnosis is based on clinical and laboratory data, including low levels of ACTH and plasma cortisol.
-Treatment depends on the cause, but mainly consists of the appointment of hydrocortisone.
+Secondary adrenal insufficiency is hypofunction of the adrenal glands caused by a lack of ACTH.
+Symptoms are similar to those of Addison's disease.
+Diagnosis is based on clinical and laboratory findings, including low ACTH and plasma cortisol levels.
+Treatment depends on the cause, but generally involves hydrocortisone.

-Secondary adrenal insufficiency can be observed with panhypopituitarism, isolated insufficiency of ACTH production, in patients taking glucocorticoids, or after stopping the intake of glucocorticoids.
-Insufficient production of ACTH can also be caused by the absence of hypothalamic stimulation of ACTH production, which is sometimes called a tertiary adrenal insufficiency.
+Secondary adrenal insufficiency may occur with panhypopituitarism, isolated ACTH deficiency, in patients taking glucocorticoids, or after glucocorticoid withdrawal.
+Insufficient ACTH production may also be caused by a lack of hypothalamic stimulation of ACTH production, which is sometimes called tertiary adrenal insufficiency.

-Pangipopituitarism may be secondary due to tumors of the pituitary gland, craniopharyngioma in young people, various tumors, granulomas, less often infections or traumas that destroy the pituitary gland tissue.
-In patients taking glucocorticoids for more than 4 weeks, inadequate production of ACTH can develop which, during metabolic stress, does not provide sufficient stimulation of the adrenal glands and production of sufficient amounts of glucocorticoids, or these patients may develop adrenal atrophy with no response to stimulation of ACTH.
-These problems can last more than 1 year after the end of glucocorticoid therapy.
+Panhypopituitarism may be secondary to pituitary tumors, craniopharyngiomas in young people, various tumors, granulomas, and, less commonly, infections or trauma that destroy pituitary tissue.
+Patients taking glucocorticoids for more than 4 weeks may develop insufficient ACTH production, which, during metabolic stress, does not provide sufficient stimulation of the adrenal glands and the production of sufficient glucocorticoids, or these patients may develop adrenal atrophy with no response to ACTH stimulation.
+These problems may persist for more than 1 year after the end of glucocorticoid therapy.

-Symptoms and signs are similar to those in Addison's disease.
-The distinctive clinical and general laboratory features include absence of hyperpigmentation, a relatively normal level of electrolytes and urea blood; Hyponatremia in case of occurrence is a consequence of breeding.
+Symptoms and signs are similar to those of Addison's disease.
+Distinctive clinical and general laboratory features include absence of hyperpigmentation, relatively normal electrolytes and blood urea; hyponatremia, if present, is due to dilution.

-In patients with panhypopituitarism, suppression of thyroid and sexual functions is observed, hypoglycemia, with secondary adrenal insufficiency accompanied by severe symptoms, coma may develop.
-The adrenal crisis is most likely in patients receiving treatment for the replacement of the function of one endocrine gland, especially when treated with thyroxine without hydrocortisone replacement.
+Patients with panhypopituitarism experience suppression of thyroid and sexual function, hypoglycemia, and coma may develop in secondary adrenal insufficiency with severe symptoms.
+Adrenal crisis is most likely in patients receiving treatment for replacement of the function of one endocrine gland, especially when treated with thyroxine without hydrocortisone replacement.

-Tests for differential diagnosis of primary and secondary adrenal insufficiency are discussed in the description of Addison's disease.
-Patients with confirmed secondary adrenal insufficiency should undergo CT or MRI of the brain to detect a tumor or pituitary atrophy.
-The adequacy of the hypothalamic-pituitary-adrenal connection during long-term treatment with glucocorticoids can be determined by intravenous injection of 250 μg of the synthetic analog of ACTH.
-After 30 minutes, the plasma cortisol level should be greater than 20 μg / dL (> 552 nmol / L).
-The "gold standard" for testing communication in the hypothalamic-pituitary-adrenal axis is an insulin stress test that causes hypoglycemia and increases the level of cortisol.
+Tests to differentiate primary from secondary adrenal insufficiency are discussed under Addison's disease.
+Patients with confirmed secondary adrenal insufficiency should undergo CT or MRI of the brain to detect a pituitary tumor or atrophy.
+The adequacy of the hypothalamic-pituitary-adrenal axis during chronic glucocorticoid therapy can be determined by giving 250 mcg of a synthetic ACTH analog intravenously.
+At 30 minutes, the plasma cortisol level should be greater than 20 mcg/dL (> 552 nmol/L).
+The gold standard for testing the hypothalamic-pituitary-adrenal axis is the insulin stress test, which induces hypoglycemia and an increase in cortisol.

-The corticobiliary test (CRH) can be used to differentiate the hypothalamic and pituitary variants, but is rarely used in clinical practice.
-After the administration of corticoliberin at a dose of 100 μg (or 1 μg / kg), an intravenously normal reaction is an increase in the plasma ACTH level by 30-40 pg / ml; in patients with hypothalamic insufficiency, the response usually develops, and in hypophysial insufficiency - no.
+The corticotropin-releasing hormone (CRH) test can be used to differentiate between hypothalamic and pituitary variants, but is rarely used in clinical practice.
+After intravenous administration of 100 μg (or 1 μg/kg) of CRH, the normal response is an increase in plasma ACTH by 30-40 pg/ml; patients with hypothalamic insufficiency usually respond, but not those with pituitary insufficiency.

 What do need to examine?